ChengaFEI/prompting-engineering-practices/ai-automated-programming/web-application/youtube-copy/README.md

 16. i click on the video in the homepage, but it's not played; add real videos; allow user to play the video on click

 17. I use https://www.youtube.com/watch?v=SGUCcjHTmGY as the video link, it doesn't play

+18. complete the trending module of the front-end; list 10 youtube videos whose uploaded time is less than 2 hours and have more than 10,000 likes; use the same video template in index.html page; use the same thumbnail images as original youtube videos

+19. only shows 1 video

+20. make visual effects of trending page consistent with the home page;

+21. `<error code> + <error message>`